backstage/backstage/.changeset/red-dots-sleep.md

 '@backstage/plugin-scaffolder-backend': patch
 ---

-Switching off duplicated timestamp in case of logging via task logger in an custom action
+Switching off duplicated timestamp in case of logging via task logger in a custom action